-Wrestling Refereeing for Begineers by Jim Woolnough certified must attend an in-person clinic each year and pass an exam (on-line) by scoring 85% or higher.
-The exam and clinic and closes on October 19, 2015.
+Wrestling Refereeing for Begineers by Jim Woolnough a on-line video clinic and pass an exam (on-line) by scoring 85% or higher.
+The exam and clinic yypically opens in Spetember.

+and closes on October 19, 2015.
 This will put you on the NCAA certified officials list.
 Coaches must hire